kristofzerbe/kiko.io/source/_posts/Spice-Up-Windows-Terminal.md

 ## #Update, April 2021

-Scott Hanselman has mentioned a new improvements recently: Show suitable icons on listing files:
+Scott Hanselman has mentioned a new improvement recently: Show suitable icons on listing files:

 1. Download and install **CaskaydiaCove Nerd Font** at [https://www.nerdfonts.com/font-downloads](https://www.nerdfonts.com/font-downloads)
 2. Open Terminal Settings (like in Step 2)